Erythema toxicum is a common skin condition seen in newborns.

-The main symptom is a rash of small, yellow-to-white-colored bumps called papules.
-The papules are surrounded by red skin.
+The main symptom is a rash of small, yellow-to-white-colored bumps (papules) surrounded by red skin.
 There may be a few or several papules.
 They are usually on the face and in the middle of the body.
-But they can also occur on the upper arms and thighs.
+They can also be seen on the upper arms and thighs.

 The rash can change rapidly, appearing and disappearing in different areas over hours to days.

 Tests and Exams